 Let’s get into the meat of the matter.

-Marketing Prepares the Way
+Difference Between Marketing and Advertising: Marketing Prepares the Way

-Marketing is the process that prepares the way.
+Marketing is the PROCESS that prepares the way.
 A major tactic is utilizing demographic segmentation to target a particular audience.
 Depending on your product or service, you need to determine which groups should be on your radar screen.
 Pursuing these groups will dramatically narrow down your potential consumers accurately.
 Some examples include:

 Check out this video of a peacock performing a mating ritual dance.
 Will he “court” the appropriate targeted audience?
 You’ll know the answer within seconds!